open-mmlab/mmaction/GETTING_STARTED.md

 ```shell
 ./tools/dist_train_${ARCH}.sh ${CONFIG_FILE} ${GPU_NUM} [optional arguments]
 ```
 - ${ARCH} could be
     - "recognizer" for action recognition (TSN, I3D, ...)
     - "localizer" for temporal action detection/localization (SSN)
-    - "detector" for spatial-temporal action detection (a re-implmented Fast-RCNN baseline)
+    - "detector" for spatial-temporal action detection (a re-implemented Fast-RCNN baseline)
 - ${CONFIG_FILE} is the config file stored in `$MMACTION/configs`.
 - ${GPU_NUM} is the number of GPU (default: 8).
 If you are using number other than 8, please adjust the learning rate in the config file linearly.